 Enhances the Deaf and Hard of Hearing student's successful transition from high school or the workplace to college.
 A wide variety of experiences focusing on selfassessment of learning style and academic goals, study skills, and independent living skills, helps the student develop knowledge and competency in a number of areas which are crucial to success in college.
-Take concurrently with ASD 012 and ASD 086.
-Does not fulfill degree requirements.
+Does not fulfill any degree requirements.
+Corequisites: ASD 012 AND ASD 086.